Anis Al-Hujjaj

 The Anis Al-Hujjaj (Pilgrim's Companion, also transcribed Anis ul-Hujjaj) is a seventeenth-century literary work by Safi ibn Vali, an official of the Mughal court in what is now India.
 Written in Persian, it describes the Hajj (the pillar of Islam which is the pilgrimage to Mecca and Medina) undertaken by him in 1677 AD (AH 1088) and it gives advice to pilgrims.
 Its illustrations depict pilgrims travelling to the holy sites and taking part in the rituals of the Hajj.
 They are also a visual guide to significant places and people.
+An English translation was published in 2026.

 Summary

 Ibn Vali was an official in the court of the Mughal emperor Aurangzeb.
 His Hajj was financially supported by Zeb-un-Nissa, eldest child of Aurangzeb, after ibn Vali wrote for her a commentary on the Quran.
 He had also, in 1665, written a universal history.
 After his Hajj, he returned to his job in the court and continued his scholarship into old age.